CHAPTER 6

 "And I looked, and behold a pale horse: and his name that sat on him was Death, and Hell followed with him.
 And power was given unto them over the fourth part of the earth, to kill with the sword, and with hunger, and with death, and with the beasts of the earth."

-Luke 16:19-31 Jesus says: "There was a certain rich man, which was clothed in purple and fine linen, and fared sumptuously every day: And there was a certain beggar named Lazarus, which was laid at his gate, full of sores, And desiring to be fed with the crumbs which fell from the rich man's table: moreoveer the dogs came and licked his sores.
+Luke 16:19-31 Jesus says:"There was a certain rich man, which was clothed in purple and fine linen, and fared sumptuously every day: And there was a certain beggar named Lazarus, which was laid at his gate, full of sores, And desiring to be fed with the crumbs which fell from the rich man's table: moreoveer the dogs came and licked his sores.
 And it came to pass, that the beggar died, and was carried by the angels into Abraham's bosom: the rich man also died, and was buried; And in hell he lift up his eyes, being in torments, and seeth Abraham afar off, and Lazarus in his bosom.
 And he cried and said, Father Abraham, have mercy on me, and send Lazarus, that he may dip the tip of his finger in water, and cool my tongue; for I am tormented in this flame.
-But Abraham said, Son, remember that thou in thy lifetime receivedst thy good things, and likewise Lazarus evil things: but now he is comforted, and thou art tormented.
+But Abraham said, son, remember that thou in thy lifetime receivedst thy good things, and likewise Lazarus evil things: but now he is comforted, and thou art tormented.
 And beside all this, between us and you there is a great gulf fixed: so that they which would pass from hence to you cannot; neither can they pass to us, that would come from thence.
 Then he said, I pray thee therefore, father, that thou wouldest send him to my father's house: For I have five brethren; that he may testify unto them, lest they also come into this place of torment.
-Abraham saith unto him, They have Moses and the prophets; let them hear them.
+Abraham saith unto him, They have Moses and the prophets (the scriptures); let them hear them.
 And he said, Nay, father Abraham: but if one went unto them from the dead, they will repent.
-And he (Abraham) said unto him, If they hear not Moses and the prophets, neither will they be persuaded, though one rose from the dead."
+And he (Abraham) said unto him, If they hear not Moses and the prophets (the scriptures), neither will they be persuaded, though one rose from the dead."

 VERSE 9: (Chapter 6)

-The FIFTH SEAL = the martyred
+The FIFTH SEAL

 "And when He had opened the fifth seal, I saw under the altar the souls of them that were slain for the word of God, and for the testimony which they held:"

-The four heavenly Beasts have finished calling John to "Come and see".
-John now sees Jesus opening the Fifth Seal.
-When Jesus opens the fifth seal, the scene changes.
+The four heavenly "Beasts" have finished calling John to "Come and see".
+John now sees Jesus opening the "Fifth Seal".
+When Jesus opens the "Fifth Seal", the scene changes.
 We are now reading about what is happening in Heaven.
-Before we were seeing what was happening on the earth.
-The Lord is now opening the Fifth Seal and He wants John to see.
-The Lord wants all of us to know these things.
+Before, we were seeing what was happening on the earth.
+The Lord will open the "Fifth Seal" to show John what will take place in Heaven during the Tribulation Period.

-The first thing that John sees as Jesus opens the Fifth Seal is an altar.
+The first thing that John sees, as Jesus opens the "Fifth Seal", is an altar.
 An altar is a place of sacrifice and is usually made of stone.
 Jesus is the Rock of our salvation.
 Psalm 62:6 says: "He only is my Rock and my Salvation:" Jesus was the Sacrifice that laid upon the altar.
-He is the Lamb of God that shed His blood for the sin of the world.
+He is the "Lamb of God" that shed His blood for the sin of the world.
 John 1:29 says: "...Behold the Lamb of God, which taketh away the sin of the world."

 Before we move on, please take note that John "...saw under the altar the souls of them..."
 John saw these people.
 They have a spiritual body.
 They are not invisible nor a ghost.
 They are recognizable.
 John knew they were martyrs.
 John could see this.
 Jesus did not have to explain to John who these people were.
 John saw and recognized them.
 I had the privilege of being a Hospice volunteer for over eight years.
 I remember one gentleman, who was on his death bed, asked me a question.
 He wanted to know how he would recognize his wife when he went to heaven.
 He was a Christian man.
 Some people think we will not be able to recognize others when we go to Heaven.
 However, we will definitely be able to recognize people in Heaven.
 We will recognize our loved ones.
 Remember the story of Lazarus in the previous verse?
 You can see from Luke 16:19-31 that the rich man recognized Lazarus and Abraham.
-They communicated with each other.

 The Lord tells us in many passages throughout the Bible that people will definitely recognize each other.
 Mary Magdalene recognized Jesus after He rose from the grave and was in His glorified body.
 The twelve disciples ate with Jesus after He had risen from the dead.
-Our heavenly bodies will eat at the Marriage Supper of the Lamb in Heaven (Revelation 19:7).
-Jesus gathered with over 500 men in 1 Corinthians 15:6.
-They all recognized Jesus.
-We will know each other in Heaven, too.
+Our heavenly bodies will dine with Jesus at the table for "Marriage Supper of the Lamb" in Heaven (Revelation 19:9).
+Jesus was with over 500 men in 1 Corinthians 15:6. after He rose from the grave.
+All 500 men recognized Jesus.
+We will definitely know each other in Heaven, too.

 VERSE 10: (Chapter 6)